checklist/wordpress/guide.md

 And voila: you have a [baby checklist](https://checklist.com/baby-checklist/).

+Test.
+Make sure all works by viewing the Post and trying to click on the Save & Print buttons.
+Ensure the checklist is properly printed.

+Tip: If you have not used proper bullets in your list, there will not be any tasks in the Print page.
+Go back to your Post edit page and correct it.

 Note: If after clicking OK on the popup window you get a bullet BEFORE the created shortcode, you need to remove it.
 Your post should include something like this:

 [checklist-box title="My title" extraTitle="Read More" extraUrl="http://example.com"]